hithmast/SUBS/README.md

 - Validate IP addresses against specified subnets.
 - Read IP addresses from a file (supports CSV with a specified column).
 - Output results in JSON or CSV format.
-- Send notification emails with the results.
+- Send notification Emails,Telegram with the results.
 - Include geolocation information for IP addresses.
 - Perform initial checks for Python version and configuration file.
 - Multithreaded processing for faster execution.